gaepdit/gaepd-brand/README.md

 ## Proposed EPD-IT/DMU logo and icons

 Proposed DMU logo available as SVG & PNG.
 Icons available as SVG, PNG & ICO.
 Icons and logo use the Nexa Bold font, available under a free license.

+State of Georgia shape file from the Twenty Seven linework set created by Marty Elmer and released to public domain as part of [Project Linework](http://www.projectlinework.org/).